nehapandit203/low-level-design-problems/src/main/java/tic_tac_toe_01/tic-tac-toe-readme.md

 TicTacToe is a 2 player game played on a 3 x 3 board.
 Each player is allotted a symbol (one X and one O).
 Initially, the board is empty.
 Alternatively, each player takes a turn and puts their symbol at any empty slot.
 The first player to get their symbol over a complete row OR a complete column OR a diagonal wins.

-You can play the game within Google Search by just searching for “tictactoe”!
+You can play the game within Google Search by just searching for “tic_tac_toe_01”!
 ~~~
   X X 0
   0 0 X